hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Messaging.md

 *3.* **Script message**

-Like the Request messages, this is an explicit call to the platform to send a message to the target players, but in this case it's invoked via Cloud Code using [Spark.sendMessage](/API Documentation/Cloud Code API/Spark.md).
-The content of the message is an argument provided to the sendMessage method.
+Like the Request messages, this is an explicit call to the platform to send a message to the target players, but in this case the message is created using [Spark.message](/API Documentation/Cloud Code API/Spark.md) and then can be sent using [SparkMessage.send](/API Documentation/Cloud Code API/Player/SparkMessage.md).

 ## Messages and Cloud Code